-He named it Portland Cement after Portland stone (a famous type of stone used for building work which was quarried on the island of Portland off the coast of Dorset) – some say because it was a similar colour when dry, and some say it was because it dried as hard as stone.
-Either way, this was seen as a good marketing tactic - linking his product in people’s minds with a well-established and popular product.
+He named it 'Portland cement' after Portland stone, (a famous type of stone often used for building work, which was quarried on the island of Portland off the coast of Dorset), because it was a similar colour and almost as hard when dry.
+This was seen as a good marketing tactic, as it linked his product in people’s minds with a well-established and popular product.

-Aspdin was granted a patent in 1824 (GB 5022 of 1824) for “An improvement in the modes of producing an artificial stone'.
+Aspdin was granted a patent for 'Portland cement' in 1824 (GB 5022), which specified: 'An improvement in the modes of producing an artificial stone'.

-Aspdin set up a company in Kirkgate, Wakefield in 1825 to begin producing his Portland cement.
-He was closely involved in the whole process and was very careful about who he would allow into the factory, fearing that someone else might steal his ideas.
-Joseph’s sons, James and William, worked with him and developed the business, setting up further cement works round the country.
+Aspdin then set up a company in Kirkgate, Wakefield in 1825 to begin producing his Portland cement.
+He was closely involved in the whole process and restricted access to the factory, fearing that someone else might steal his ideas.
+Joseph’s sons, James and William, worked with him and they developed the business, setting up further cement works round the country.

-William became involved with Isambard Kingdom Brunel when Brunel and his father were building their Thames Tunnel (the first major engineering project which Isambard had worked on).
-Brunel used the cement within the tunnel and this is believed to be Portland cement’s first large scale application.
+William Aspdin became involved with the civil engineer, Isambard Kingdom Brunel, at a time when Brunel and his father were building the Thames Tunnel in the mid-1820s.
+Brunel used the cement within the tunnel in what is believed to be Portland cement’s first large scale application.